-Urban paddock, as a good conservation officer will say, is urban paddock, and without a legislative change all must remain, whether it has been Tarmaced to look different or not.
+Urban paddock, as a good conservation officer will say, is urban paddock, and without a legislative change all must remain in Newmarket, whether it has been Tarmaced to look different or not.

 People are fed up of incurring substantial financial losses not because their view is blocked but because their light is.

 Since when has there been insufficient accommodation on site?
 This yard has been viable for a long time and does not use its existing capacity, least of all for people.

 Now here is an idea as legislation is in the offing.

 A clause inserted in the Bill requiring any party filing a statement on behalf of a property owner, to sign a declaration that the rights of light of neighbouring properties have been fully considered and not infringed.
 This would make the agent liable directly as the current first recourse is to sue the property owner or those who have breached statutory duty.

 On the same tack, parties converting office buildings without requiring planning permission to flats should sign declarations that they have not infringed neighbours rights of light and that they have provided sufficient natural light to flats created within the buildings.

 If this round of legislation does not deliver another should be proposed.

 WELCOME to the TENNIS pages of WORLD REVIEWS!